Bishop launches petition for global Catholic abuse council

 The scandal of priests molesting minors has haunted the Catholic Church around the world for over two decades, sapping its moral authority, shaming bishops and priests involved in abuse or its cover-up and costing huge sums in damage payments.

-It overshadowed the eight-year papacy of retired Pope Benedict, even though he publicly apologized for the abuse several times and met victims on many of his trips.
+It overshadowed the eight-year papacy of retired Pope Benedict, even though he publicly apologised for the abuse several times and met victims on many of his trips.

 Robinson spoke at the launch of his new book “For Christ’s Sake: End Sexual Abuse in the Catholic Church ... for Good”.
 His petition, which has been online for several weeks, reached 15,000 signatures on Monday.